websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/developer-guide/categories-and-vocabulary-api-basics.md

    unzip liferay-f5w3.zip
    ```

-2. [Find your site's ID](../../../headless-delivery/consuming-apis/consuming-rest-services.md#identify-the-site-containing-the-data).
+2. [Find your Site's ID](../../../headless-delivery/consuming-apis/consuming-rest-services.md#identify-the-site-containing-the-data).
 You'll use this in different service calls below.

 3. Use the cURL script to add a new vocabulary to your Site.
 On the command line, navigate to the `curl` folder.
-Execute the `TaxonomyVocabulary_POST_ToSite.sh` script with your site ID as a parameter.
+Execute the `TaxonomyVocabulary_POST_ToSite.sh` script with your Site ID as a parameter.

     ```bash
     ./TaxonomyVocabulary_POST_ToSite.sh 1234